Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 The site has been deployed to be hosted on Github pages. (please see the live link above).
 Below are the deployment instructions:

-1. On GitHub, navigate to your the repository you wish to deploy from.
+1. On GitHub, navigate to the repository you wish to deploy from.
 2. Under your repository name, click Settings.
 3. Navigate to the GitHub Pages section.
 4. Use the Select source drop-down menu to select master branch